Lilyjjo/mini-reentrancy/README.md

 # Mini Reentrancy Example

-This project demonstrates a basic reentrancy vulnerability.
+This project demonstrates a basic reentrancy vulnerability!
+Code is borrowed from https://ethernaut.openzeppelin.com/

+Vulnerable and attaking contracts in: /contracts/UnsafeBank.sol

-Contracts with issues in: /contracts/UnsafeBank.sol Test case: /test/UnsafeBank.ts
+Test case: /test/UnsafeBank.ts

 To install the dependencies: